-Slowly but surely more and more of the Mobile Nations team are getting to try out PlayStation VR.
+Slowly but surely more and more of our team are getting to try out PlayStation VR.
 Thanks to Sony's presence at the recent Insomnia 58 gaming festival in the UK I had the chance to go face-on with it.

 My experience was so good that the next day I bought a PS4 so I'm ready for the next step.
 I already own, and love, the Xbox One, but I believe that PlayStation VR is now Sony's killer feature.